Phylliida/MemoryMappedFileIPC/README.md

 ## What is it?

 Memory mapped files, also known as shared memory, allow for efficient communication between processes.
+They are much faster than websockets, named pipes, and TCP or UDP.

 However, the C# interface to memory mapped files is low-level.
 In particular, implementing pub-sub for multiple publishers and subscribers is non-trivial.